 Update: On May 25, 2017, the Supreme Court of Ohio granted reconsideration in this case, and reversed it.
 Read the analysis of the new merit decision here.

 At the end of December of last year, facing the upcoming retirement of Justices Pfeifer and Lanzinger, the Supreme Court of Ohio really cranked out some major decisions.
 One of those was State v.
-Aalim, Slip Opinion No. 2016-Ohio-8278, decided December 22, 2016.
+Aalim, 2016-Ohio-8278, decided December 22, 2016.
 In a 4-3 opinion written by Justice Lanzinger, the court struck down, on due process grounds under the Ohio Constitution, the mandatory transfer of juveniles to adult court.
 Joining the majority opinion were Chief Justice O’Connor and Justices Pfeifer and O’Neill.
 Justices Kennedy, French and O’Donnell all dissented over the majority position that the mandatory transfer statutes were unconstitutional.
 Read an analysis of that merit decision here.

 This is the case syllabus:

 - The mandatory transfer of juveniles to the general division of common pleas court violates juveniles’ right to due process as guaranteed by Article I, Section 16 of the Ohio Constitution.

 - The discretionary transfer of juveniles 14 years old or older to the general division of common pleas court pursuant to the process set forth in R.C.
 2152.10(B) and 2152.12(B) through (E) satisfies due process as guaranteed by Article I, Section 16 of the Ohio Constitution.